 Q. Can you say more about that freedom?

-A. It speaks through everything we experience.
+A. It is everything that we experience.
 We create and inhabit an eternal present.
-As we do, what we experience liberates us some from what we perceive to be our constraints—our unfulfilled needs, unmet wants, unresolved predicaments, and other rigors and displeasures of circumstance.
-It brings us some relief, resolution, satisfaction, joy, epiphany, ecstasy, love, laughter, celebration, companionship—enlightenment of all kinds.
+What we experience there liberates us some from what we perceive to be our constraints—unfulfilled needs, unmet wants, unresolved predicaments, and other rigors and displeasures of circumstance.
+It brings us a varying measure of relief, resolution, satisfaction, joy, epiphany, ecstasy, love, laughter, celebration, companionship—enlightenment of all kinds.
 At the same time, like all experience, it returns us to our constraints, is bound up in them, and constitutes them.

 Q. Our freedom is limited . . .